loft-demos/vcluster-platform-demo-app-template/README.md

 ### Argo CD

-vCluster.Pro includes an Argo CD integration that will automatically add a vCluster instance, created with a [virtual cluster template](https://www.vcluster.com/pro/docs/virtual-clusters/templates), to Argo CD as a target cluster of an Argo CD `Application` `destination`.
+vCluster Platform includes an Argo CD integration that will automatically add a vCluster instance, created with a [virtual cluster template](https://www.vcluster.com/pro/docs/virtual-clusters/templates), to Argo CD as a target cluster of an Argo CD `Application` `destination`.

 *Example `management.loft.sh/v1` `VirtualClusterTemplate` manifest (with unrelated configuration execluded - [full version here](https://github.com/loft-demos/loft-demo-base/blob/main/loft/vcluster-templates.yaml)) that enables the automatic syncing of the vCluster instance created with the template to Argo CD:*